 To promote and support bp’s transformation agenda in South Africa, we have disposed of key terminals to Black empowerment parties.
 These include pipeline terminals that are linked to the New Multi-Product Pipeline (NMPP.)We continue to invest in ensuring safe and reliable operations at all our terminals and look for opportunities to ensure transformation in the industry on an ongoing basis.

-bp Marine’s South Africa operations uses two barges (small in port tankers taking fuels from shore tank and deliver to a customer ship) operating companies in Durban; which are both level 2 BBBEE companies with women and youth among shareholders.
+bp Marine’s South Africa operations use two barges (small in-port tankers taking fuels from shore tank and delivering to a customer ship) operating companies in Durban, both level 2 BBBEE companies with women and youth among shareholders.
 These deliver about 35KT/month of bp fuels between them.
 In Richards Bay bp uses two barges; which are both operated by a single level 2 BBBEE company and these deliver about 20KT/month of bp fuel.
 We also deliver diesel by trucks in the ports of Durban and Cape Town. bp marine uses level 2 BBBEE entities for such road freighting, delivering 3KT/ month of bp fuels.

 In 2005, bp Southern Africa sold its commercial and industrial fuels marketing business to a new black empowerment joint venture company, Masana Petroleum Solutions., which was the first black-owned and managed energy company of its kind in South Africa.

 bp set a new ambition to become a net zero company by 2050 or sooner, and to help the world get to net zero.
 To deliver the ambition, we will fundamentally reorganize to become more focused, more integrated and to face the energy transition head-on.

 bp is committed to investing in the communities within which it operates and believes in enriching and impacting these communities meaningfully.